-Brockton's vast, and growing population will serve as an even greater benefit to the recreational marijuana industry as according to cannabisconsumer.org 40.79% of consumers are aged 21-35 while 36-45 come in 2nd at 25.75%.
+The Abington, area's vast, and growing population will serve as an even greater benefit to the recreational marijuana industry as according to cannabisconsumer.org 40.79% of consumers are aged 21-35 while 36-45 come in 2nd at 25.75%.
 These two age brackets take up 66.54% of the market share.
-Brockton, with a population of roughly 94,813, has 39% of its population (~37,357 people) fall into the target demographic age range with the largest age group in the city (<20 at 28% or ~26,832 people) coming right in behind them, proving sustainability for this industry moving forward throughout the years to come.
-The following chart will go more into details on the age breakdown of Brockton's population and you'll see just how the demographics of Brockton fall along perfectly with the industry's demographics not only today, but also tomorrow and for years to come:
+The following chart will go more into details on the age breakdown of Abington, and surrounding cities and towns population and you'll see just how the demographics of Abington fall along perfectly with the industry's demographics not only today, but also tomorrow and for years to come:

 Cultivation & manufacturing will play a large part in suppling recreational dispensaries in product.
 The demographics outside and within the city of Brockton gives Brockton the potential market that can exceed other communities.
-Brockton is considered the hub of the south shore with 4 state highways routes 24, 123, 27, and 28, and with the population growth retail dispensaries will depend on cultivators, and manufacturers to keep up with the demand.
+Brockton is considered the hub of the south shore with 4 state highways routes 18, 123, 58, and 139, and with the population growth retail dispensaries will depend on cultivators, and manufacturers to keep up with the demand.